michael2012z/BitBible/markdown/KJV/files/Gen.md

 26. And Judah said unto his brethren, What profit is it if we slay our brother, and conceal his blood?

 27. Come, and let us sell him to the Ishmeelites, and let not our hand be upon him; for he is our brother and our flesh.
-And his brethren were content.were…: Heb. hearkened
+And his brethren were content.

 28. Then there passed by Midianites merchantmen; and they drew and lifted up Joseph out of the pit, and sold Joseph to the Ishmeelites for twenty pieces of silver: and they brought Joseph into Egypt.